amritlamsal123/developer_associate/README.md

   * 100
 #### KeyConditionExpression parameter
   * expressions can be used as part of the Query API call in DynamoDB to filter results based on values of primary keys on a table using KeyConditionExpression parameter.
+#### You're using a CloudFormation template to build out staging environments.
+What section of the CloudFormation would you edit in order to allow the user to specify the PEM key-name at start time?
+  * Parameter Section
+  * Use the optional Parameters section to customize your templates.
+Parameters enable you to input custom values to your template each time you create or update a stack
+#### What would you set in CloudFormation template to fire up different instance sizes based off environment type? i.e. ( If this is for prod, use m1.large instead of t1.micro)
+  * Conditions
 #### DynamoDB  stores from 1 byte upto 400KB; S3 stores upto 5TB
 #### Read Consistency
   * DynamoDB uses eventually consistent reads, unless you specify otherwise.
 Read operations (such as GetItem, Query, and Scan) provide a ConsistentRead parameter.
 If you set this parameter to true, DynamoDB uses strongly consistent reads during the operation.